Exit rules

 "Partial TP of 50% when the price has increased by 10 pips, and 50% when it has increased by 20 pips."

-"We set a take-profit at 5% from our entry price."
+"Set a take-profit at 5% of our entry price."

 Last updated